When is March Madness 2021:Schedule for NCAA women's tournament

 After getting canceled last year due to the COVID-19 pandemic, the 2021 NCAA DI women’s basketball tournament is finally here.
-See below for all you need to know including the schedule, competition venues, and find out whether or not fans will be allowed to attend games.
+See below for all you need to know including the schedule, date of the selection show, competition venues, and find out whether or not fans will be allowed to attend games.

 Where will the women’s tournament take place?